rowangithub/DOrder/README.md

-_Simplification:_ Given a predicate link (h, t, i, j, u, v), to improve _readability_ of DOrder, if the i-th component of constructor T is the only argument of T that is not an inductive data type (e.g. the first argument of T in 'a heap definition given above), we simplify the predicate to link (h, t, j, u, v);
+_Simplification:_ Given a predicate link (h, t, i, j, u, v), to improve _readability_ of DOrder, if the i-th component of constructor T is the only argument of _T_ that is not an inductive data type (e.g. the first argument of _T_ in 'a heap definition given above), we simplify the predicate to link (h, t, _, j, u, v).
-if both i-th component and j-th component are of inductive data type (e.g. the second and third arguments of T in 'a heap), we simplify the predicate to link (h, t, ij, u, v).

 After synthesizing atomic predicates from datatype definition, DOrder synthesizes specifications for data structure functions.